Hardcoreprawn/architecture/input/posts/solutions/everflow-ea.md

 ![Business Model Canvas, Everflow 2023](../../media/everflow-business-model-canvas.png)

-The central area is the value propostion.
+The central area is the value proposition.
 To the right, you have the 'stage' where you perform and interact with customers, create a need and transact.
-To the left, you have the 'backstage'.
+To the left, you have the 'backstage.'
 The backstage is where the unseen magic enables the front to entertain and delight your customers.

 For more information, see here: [Strategyzer.com - Business Model Canvas]